-Today you're going to find out how to make a Flappy Bird in Scratch!
-We’ll show you how to control the bird with the space key, build moving pillars, and update the score every time the bird flies through them.
-Keep reading to see how to build your game.
+Today you're going to find out how help your child make a Flappy Bird in Scratch!
+I’ll show your child how to control the bird with the space key, build moving pillars, and update the score every time the bird flies through them.

 Check out upcoming free computer science events for kids led by tech experts: past events have featured guests from Pixar, NASA, Intel, and more.

-Just follow these steps to create a game you're going to love playing!
+Just guide your child through following these steps to create a game they're going to love playing.
+This is one of my favorite's!
 See the finished version here.

 1. Pick a character